nicocccccchou/learngit/readme.txt

 Git is a distributed version control system.
-Git is free f jkjstributed under vnm,GPL.
+Git is free software under vnm,GPL.
 Git has a mutable index called stage.
 Git tracks changes.